Fat Burner vs Pre Workout

 We get it, the fitness supplements industry can be a confusing place and many products seem to overlap in terms of their benefits and uses.

 There are so many products on sale these days that it can quickly become very difficult to find the one that’s right for you and your goals.

 We’re going to compare these two supplement categories to help you decide which one is the best for your needs.
-So let’s get cracking and start comparing Fat Burner with Pre Workout.
+So let’s get cracking and start comparing the category of ‘Fat Burner’ with ‘Pre Workout’.

-As we’ve already mentioned, whether a Fat Burner or Pre Workout is right for you depends entirely on your goals.
+As we’ve already mentioned, whether a ‘Fat Burner’ or ‘Pre Workout’ is right for you depends entirely on your goals.

-Be honest with yourself and set clear goals in terms of what you want to achieve.
+It’s always good to be honest with yourself and set clear goals in terms of what you want to achieve.

 Some of the confusion between these two kinds of supplements arises from the fact that they often uses some of the same ingredients.

 For example, a pre workout may use stimulants such as Caffeine to support you during your training, and a so-called ‘fat burner’ may also contain Caffeine.